aswin1689/FAANG-InterviewPrep-FrontEnd/ApproachAndPatterns.md

 * Call the helper function for each cell in the board and if helper function returns true then `return true`, else `return false`.

 ## Dynamic Programming
+* Recursion in DP can be done with following steps
+    -  Evaluate choices
+    -  Write recursive function with base cases
+    -  Ensure that recursive function has varying parameters each time it is called.
+    -  Setup cache and capture intermediate results in it.
+The size/dimension of cache varies with number of varying parameters passed to recursion.
+If function takes 2 parameters, cache is of size `cache[size1][size2]`, if 3 then `cache[size1][size2][size3]`.
+    -  Return if result is in cache.
+    -  Done
 * https://leetcode.com/discuss/general-discussion/458695/Dynamic-Programming-Patterns
 * A matrix is a 2-dimensional array.
 Questions involving matrices are usually related to dynamic programming or graph traversal.
 * For questions involving traversal or dynamic programming, make a copy of the matrix with the same dimensions that are initialized to empty values.
 Use these values to store the visited state or dynamic programming table.